fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     O Prophet, say unto those captives who are in your hands: If God knoweth any good in your hearts, He will give you better than that which hath been taken from you, and He will forgive you.
 Verily God is Forgiving, Merciful.
     Quran, surah Al-Anfal (The Spoils of War) 8:70

 There was, however, one man, Abu Jahl, who clearly could not be allowed to live.
 The general opinion was that he had been killed and the Prophet gave orders that his body should be searched for.
 'Abdallah ibn Mas'ud went out again to the battlefield and searched until he found the man who had done more than any other to stir up hatred of Islam amongst the people of Mecca.
 Abu Jahl still had enough life in him to recognise the enemy who now stood over him.
 'Abdallah had been the first man to recite the Koran aloud in front of the Ka'bah, and Abu jahl had struck him a severe blow and wounded him in the face, for he was merely a confederate of Zuhrah and a poor one at that, his mother having been a slave.
 'Abdallah now placed his foot on the neck of Abu jahl, who said: "Thou hast climbed high indeed, little shepherd."
 Then he asked him which way the fortunes of war had swung that day, his implication being that next time they would swing in the opposite direction. `"God and His messenger have won,"` he answered.
 Then he killed Abu Jahl.

 Badr was a Muslim triumph, as total as it was unexpected; the Muslims lost 14 men and the Quraysh from 50 to 70, including their leader, Abu Jahl.
 It was an immense psychological victory and there was plentiful booty for the economically distressed Emigrants.
 This was no mere raid, however.
 It pitted Muslim against non-Muslim in Holy War, and fathers against sons in civil strife.
 The Quraysh casualties were extraordinarily high, and since most of them had occurred among the chiefs, the leadership at Mecca was permanently crippled.
 (Allah's Commonwealth, 1973)

 ### Dhul-Fiqar Sword

 Among the spoils of the battle of Badr was a famous sword of admirable temper called Dhul-Fiqar, or the Piercer.
-Mohammed ever afterwards bore it when in battle, and his son-in-law, Ali, inherited it at his death.
+Prophet Mohammed ﷺ   ever afterwards bore it when in battle, and his son-in-law, Ali, inherited it at his death.
 (The Life of Mohammed, Washington Irving)

 Abdullah Yusuf Ali, the translator and commentator of Qur’an, says that the battle of Badr is called the Furqaan in Muslim theology, because it was the first trial of strength by battle, in Islam, between the powers of good and evil.
 Furqaan means criterion between right and wrong; decision between the forces of Faith and Unbelief.
 The battle of Badr is called by this name.

 ### Men of the Pit

-The Prophet gave orders that the bodies of all the infidels slain in the battle should be thrown into a pit.
-Prophet Muhammad spoke to the men of the pit.
+The Prophet ﷺ   gave orders that the bodies of all the infidels slain in the battle should be thrown into a pit.
+Prophet Muhammad ﷺ   spoke to the men of the pit.

 > "O men of the pit," he said, "kinsmen of your Prophet, ill was the kinship ye showed him.
 Liar ye called me, when others took me in; against me ye fought, when others helped me to victory.
 Have ye found it to be true, what your Lord promised you?
 I have found it to be true, what my Lord promised me."
+>
 > Martin Lings "Muhammad: His Life Based on the Earliest Sources"

 ### The Prisoners of War